n-neen/super-glider/readme.md

 room format is established.
-objects which modify the room tilemap have been implemented. room transitions are working. enemy subsystem has been started and is partially working.
+objects which modify the room tilemap have been implemented. room transitions are working. enemy system is implemented.

 controls:

 dpad: left and right to move. up and down not used

-x: currently turns off lights. this is just for testing. will eventually fire rubber bands
+x: fire rubber bands

 b: turn glider around